 Also watch out for loose items like ribbons, lace or bells that your pet might chew on or swallow.

-If your pet will be trick-or-treating with you and your kids, it's also important to make sure that the costume is reflective or lit up so that he is visible to cars and pedestrians.
+If you're going to show your pet off in public, it's also important to make sure that the costume is reflective or lit up so that he is visible to cars and pedestrians.
 If it's not, purchase an inexpensive roll of reflective tape, cut it into strips, and apply it to the costume.

 If your pet does enjoy costumes, feel free to pick one to match her style, and give her ample opportunity to get used to it before you parade her around town.
 Never leave your pet unattended while she's wearing her costume and be sure to monitor her for signs of stress and to make sure that she can move freely while wearing it.
 If she is excessively panting or walking more slowly than normal, it might be a sign that the costume needs to go.